microsoft/VirtualClient/website/docs/developing/coding-standards.md

   * Team members will typically help you with pointers to documentation needing update as part of the pull request process.
 * Increase the version numbers for any assemblies (.exe or .dll) for which you have changed.
   * We use [semantic versioning](http://semver.org/).
-* Include your change description in `CHANGELOG.md` file as part of pull request.
 * Push your changes to the remote.
 * Browse to the Azure DevOps location for the repo and create a pull request for your branch/changes.
 You do not need to add reviewers to the pull request.
 The team will be automatically added.
 Feel free to add any other reviewers that you'd like